knative/docs/docs/eventing/sources/apache-camel-source/index.md

+---
+title: "Apache Camel source"
+linkTitle: "Camel source"
+weight: 100
+type: "docs"
+aliases:
+  - /docs/eventing/samples/apache-camel-source
+---

 These samples show how to configure Camel Sources.
 These event sources are highly dynamic and allow you to generate events from a variety of systems (cloud platforms, social networks, datastores, message brokers, legacy systems, etc.), leveraging all the [300+ components provided by Apache Camel](https://camel.apache.org/components/latest/).

 All Camel Sources use [Apache Camel K](https://github.com/apache/camel-k) as the runtime engine.